bdqnghi/Android-Instrumentation/README.md

 	@Override
 	protected void internalTransform(Body body, String arg0, Map arg1) {

-		if (body.getMethod().getDeclaringClass().getName().startsWith("de.ecspride")) {
+	        // Something like a Classloader , which will load all the classes of the APK. if (body.getMethod().getDeclaringClass().getName().startsWith("de.ecspride")) {
 			Iterator<Unit> i = body.getUnits().snapshotIterator();
 			while (i.hasNext()) {